FeelingsLw/AAScraper/README.md

 ![Python 3.2](https://img.shields.io/badge/python-3.2-blue.svg)

+**AAScraper currently does not work with the latest AirAsia API**

 AAScraper is a web scraper tool that scrapes the AirAsia booking website to organically obtain the prices of all and the cheapest flights for a given date range, inspired by SkyScanner.

 ### Installation